 When you hear the word 'shark', the image that comes to mind is probably a very archetypal animal; grey, with a slender body, several fins sticking out, a tail at one end and teeth at the other.
 I call these 'James Bond sharks'.
 However, there is an incredible array of diversity of different body forms within the sharks and there are some species which look absolutely nothing like the stereotypical James Bond sharks...
 Allow me to introduce to a little-known group of sharks called the wobbegongs (Family Orectolobidae).

-There are 12 species of wobbegong, all a part of the Orectolobidae family of sharks.
+There are 12 species of wobbegong, all a part of a family of sharks called the Orectolobidae.

 This means, despite looking a little bit like a ray, they are quite closely related to whale sharks (Rhincodon typus) and zebra sharks (Stegostoma fasciatum) (Corrigan & Beheregaray, 2009).
 To learn more about sharks that look more like rays and rays that look like sharks, you can check out Kissing Cousins.

 Wobbegongs are very different in appearance to other sharks, as their head is somewhat flattened and their dorsal fin is positioned far down their back, towards their tail.
 Also, they have bizarre tassel-like projections around their face, known as "dermal lobes", which inspired their name:

 Wobbegongs are "benthic", meaning they spend a lot of their time on or near to the bottom of the ocean.
 Their body shape and the growths around their mouths help to camouflage them against the rocks and corals of the substrate.
 This allows them to hide from predators and also to ambush their own prey more easily.
 Wobbegongs feed mainly on small crustaceans, fish and octopi (Compagno, 1984).